bogdanbacila/AttributeGradingTest/README.md

 1. Connect the head tracker to the computer using a USB-Mini-B cable.
 2. Locate the "Head Tracking" section in the upper-left corner of the Max patch.
-3. Select the **"wchusbserial1410"** option in the dropdown menu; If you can not find the option, press the refresh button and it should now appear.
+3. Select the **"wchusbserial1410"** (for Mac) or **"COMxx"** (for Windows, depending on the serial port used for the tracker) option in the dropdown menu; If you can not find the option, press the refresh button and it should now appear.
 If it still does not appear please make sure that you installed the CH340 drivers correctly and logged out or restarted the machine such that changes were applied.
 4. Activate the head tracking by pressing the "Tracker On/Off" button.

 ![ht_connect](docs/ht_connect.png)